A better way to convert text to a smart object in Photoshop

 The smart object updates, still missing parts of the letters.

-If I turn off the Gaussian Blur filter for a moment by clicking its visibility icon:
+I'll turn off the Gaussian Blur filter for a moment (by clicking its eye icon in the Layers panel).

 Smart filters can be toggled on and off.